ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 Ensure to deploy the Bookinfo Istio example application with the below public URL.
 https://sample.example.com:${node_port}/productpage

+> ⚠️ This document is written for the Windows Powershell users.
+You only need the Windows to run it. because you may not have a WSL environment.

 ## Prerequisites

 * IBM Cloud Account (Free)